bravo-diego/ML-Bacteria-Classification/README.md

 The metagenomic data used in this study come from the work published by Fiannaca *et al.* (2018).
 These are simulated data from an amplicon sequencing process, based on the 16S ribosomal RNA (rRNA) gene corresponding to the small ribosomal subunit.
 For the simulation, only the hypervariable V3-V4 regions (approximately 469 bp) were selected, as these less conserved regions have been widely reported as discriminative for species identification and classification.

 The dataset includes 28,000 short sequences, which were processed to remove the primers.
-The data are publicly available at the following [URL](http://tblab.pa.icar.cnr.it/public/BMC-CIBB_suppl/datasets/
+The data is available at the following [URL](http://tblab.pa.icar.cnr.it/public/BMC-CIBB_suppl/datasets/
 )

 ### Key Insights